 I wasn’t going to be greedy and take one before everyone else, but the truth is that brownies, especially brownies warmed and covered in vanilla ice cream, are one of my guilty pleasures.
 So I was fairly disappointed that I’d missed out.

-So I rummaged through my cabinets, grabbed the cocoa powder, opened and…you can guess what the problem was.
+So I rummaged through my cabinets, grabbed the normal (aka natural) cocoa powder, opened and…you can guess what the problem was.
 Some very rude person (hi, it was me) used all but like, two tablespoons of the cocoa powder, and put it back in the cabinet without buying another one.
 Amateur hour over here.

-Frustrated, inner chocolate monster in full force, I kept rummaging until I reached the very back of the cabinet where a half-used container of that Hershey’s special dark cocoa and some espresso powder were hiding out.
+Frustrated, inner chocolate monster in full force, I kept rummaging until I reached the very back of the cabinet where a half-used container of that Hershey’s special dark cocoa (a mix of natural and Dutch process cocoa) and some espresso powder were hiding out.
 Desperate times, desperate measures.

 Nothing went wrong.
 In fact, it went VERY right.

-The mix of powders and the hint of espresso combined to make the most deeply chocolate-flavored brownies I’ve ever had.
+The mix of powders and the hint of espresso combined to make the most deeply dark cocoa brownies I’ve ever had.
 You know I’m a huge fan of dark chocolate (if not, these molten chocolate cakes should have been a clue) and these are the epitome of that.

 Blooming the cocoa: The important thing, no matter which cocoa powder you’re using, is to “bloom” the cocoa powder by whisking it into hot melted butter before combining it with any of the other ingredients, then letting it sit for a couple minutes.
 This brings out the chocolate flavor like you wouldn’t believe (the smell alone is unbelievable).
-If you’re a super nerd like me and interested in the science of blooming, I found this article by the Kitchn quite helpful.
+If you’re a super nerd like me and interested in the science of cocoa blooming, I found this article by the Kitchn quite helpful.

 I’m not sure whether I called these Midnight Brownies because of: 1. their color; 2. the fact that you could make them at midnight, when the brownie cravings usually hit, pretty easily; or 3.
 I was wearing some super dark nail polish when I made them.
 Regardless, you get to enjoy the result.
 Please bring them over if you do, because we ate the whole pan already.

-- 1/2 teaspoon espresso powder (or 1 teaspoon instant coffee)
+- ½ teaspoon espresso powder (or 1 teaspoon instant coffee)

 - 2 large eggs (ideally at room temperature)

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 1 teaspoon vanilla extract

-- 1/2 cup chocolate chips
+- ½ cup (85g) chocolate chips

 - Coarse sea salt, for sprinkling on top

-In a large bowl, melt the butter in the microwave (or in a saucepan on the stove, if you prefer).
+- In a large bowl, melt the butter in the microwave (or in a saucepan on the stove, if you prefer).
 Whisk the cocoa powder and espresso powder into the melted butter until smooth and glossy, and let sit for about 2 minutes.
 It should smell intensely chocolatey.